2026 Session Rewind Recap

 Alabama has consistently maintained low unemployment, but behind this trend is a deeper issue — low workforce participation rate.

-As Chairman Danny Garrett put it, “Our problem in Alabama is not unemployment; it’s labor participation.”
+As Chairman Garrett put it, “Our problem in Alabama is not unemployment; it’s labor participation.”

-2) Students Hold the Keys to Alabama’s Future Career Tech Is No Longer a Backup Plan – For Many, it’s Plan A
+2) Career Tech Is No Longer a Backup Plan – For Many, It’s Plan A

 CTE programs in Alabama now span 16 career clusters, from healthcare and aviation to manufacturing, agriculture and culinary arts, serving roughly 80% of high school students statewide.
 Many leave school with industry credentials, hands-on experience and a direct line to employment.